Ph.D., University of Illinois, Urbana-Champaign

 Los Angeles, CA 90095-1473

-United States social history, labor and working class history
+United States social history, labor and working class history, digital humanities and public history

 Advisor, UCLA Institute for Research on Labor and Employment.